Hands-on experience & professional development

 Interested in hiring a Fellow?
 Learn more:

 Sustainability Fellowships pair exceptional students from UNH and across the country with companies, non-profits, government agencies, and academic institutions throughout New England to work on transformative sustainability initiatives each summer.
 Our aim is to cultivate projects that catalyze long-term, substantial change for our Partners, provide a rich experiential learning opportunity for our Fellows, and spark interdisciplinary collaboration throughout our growing network.
-Projects may focus on any sustainability topic – common themes include renewable energy, carbon emissions, climate resilience, social justice, food systems and responsible investing.
-The type of work that Fellows may undertake varies from community engagement to data analysis, from science to policy, and from research to implementation, depending on the goals of the host organization.
+Fellowship projects may involve various types of work, from community engagement to data analysis, from science to policy, and from research to implementation, driven by the goals of the host organization.
+Projects may cover a broad range of sustainability topics, including greenhouse gas emissions, energy, transportation, sustainable business, finance and investing, community development and resilience.

 The UNH Sustainability Fellows program provides two offerings for partner organizations: